We've found all the creepiest DIY crafts that monsters of all sizes will love making this Halloween…

 14. Spider pencils

 Here’s another Halloween craft that’s perfect for all ages!
-Follow the (very easy) instructions by Happiness is Homemade to make these easy spider pencils.
+Follow these (very easy) instructions to make some easy spider pencils.
 Use your imagination by mixing and matching the pipe cleaners in various colours, using googly eyes of different sizes, and even different leg sizes.

 15. Pumpkin suncatcher

 Spruce up your windows with this colourful Halloween craft.
 All you need are crayons, wax paper, and coloured paper.
-The Best Ideas for Kids has detailed instructions on how to create these suncatchers.
+Check out the detailed instructions here on how to create these suncatchers.
 You can also do up other designs if you feel like it.

 16. Bat bottle cap magnets

 Here at HoneyKids, we’re all about upcycling and recycling – and this idea is one that we’ve enjoyed doing the most!
 Plus, the final product can be used on the fridge as both Halloween decorations and to put stuff up the rest of the year.
 Ingenious!
-I Hearts Arts n Crafts has the tutorial if you’re interested to do this.
+Here’s the tutorial if you’re interested to do this.

 17. Paper plate ghost craft

 Another ghostly Halloween craft idea!
 Turn an ordinary paper plate into an adorable ghost with the kids.
 This plate ghost makes a cute decor and is super easy to make.
-Crafts by Amanda has the deets on how to do it – and not a lot of materials involved!
+Check out the deets on how to do it – without too many materials involved!